-Cassandra Quin Butt is Deputy White House Counsel to President Barack Obama on issues relating to civil rights, domestic policy, healthcare, and education.
+Cassandra Quin Butts is Deputy White House Counsel to President Barack Obama on issues relating to civil rights, domestic policy, healthcare, and education.
 She brought seventeen years of experience in politics and policy to her position.
 She is a long-time friend of the President, acting as an advisor during his term in the U.S. Senate and throughout his presidential campaign.
 Additionally, she served as a member of the presidential transition team.

 Butts was born on August 10, 1965, in Brooklyn, New York, and at age nine moved to Durham, North Carolina.
 She graduated from the University of North Carolina (UNC) at Chapel Hill with a BA in political science.
 While at UNC she participated in anti-apartheid protests.
 She entered Harvard Law School in 1988 where her friendship with future President Barack Obama began when both were filling out forms in the student financial aid line.
 Butts continued her activism at Harvard where she joined in protests regarding hiring practices for faculty of color.
 She received a JD from Harvard in 1991.